hep-mh/flounder/README.md

 ```
 to start the application.

 Note that this binary might also work on other platforms.
 But further testing is required.
-In case of doubt, use the flatpak version below.
+In case of doubt, use the flatpak or AppImage version below.

 <img src="https://hep-mh.com/files/mimetypes/application-vnd.flatpak.png" alt="flatpak" width="50"/>